 - Cracked pavement on walkways and driveways.

-One important thing to know is that foundation problems, specifically shifting and moving, tend to get worse over time.
+One important thing to know is those foundation problems, specifically shifting and moving, tend to get worse over time.
 If you observe any of the aforementioned issues in your home, it’s important to contact a professional who can assess the damage and recommend the most appropriate foundation repair methods for your property.

 Prevent Foundation Damage due to Drought